EARLS FAMILY CHRONICLES

 1. Thomas Earls and Isabella McBrien are recorded as the parents at the following christening:

-1. Jane Earls was christened on Jul.24, 1808, in the Parish of Inishmacsaint.
+1. James Earls (correction - this was previously misread as Jane) was christened on Jul.24, 1808, in the Parish of Inishmacsaint.

 From LDS records of the Parish of Inishmacsaint: